 Ever notice how we buy things that we may only use a few times a year such as tools, or a boat, or skis?
 Think of how much waste there is with that and with every… single… household having these just sitting there for 90% of the year – unused – all of that wasted material and production?

 How about cars.
 Most cars sit around for 90% of the day doing nothing and yet most people have them and most of their useful lifespan is completely wasted.
-Yes, there are some people that use these every day while driving many, many miles each year and they are not who we are talking about, but even for some of them we are too.
+Yes, there are some people that use their vehicles for hours and hours every day while driving many, many miles each year.
+They are not who we are talking about, but even for some of them we are too.
 Why does everyone need one if they rarely or do not use them all of the time during most of its useful lifespan?

-And, are those personal vehicles needed because of an organic and inefficient urban design without mass transportation?
+And, are those personal vehicles needed because of an organic and inefficient urban design that did not incorporate mass transportation from the very beginning?
 This is a design problem.
 This is a systems problem.
 We can design cities to completely prevent this waste of resources and time especially when looking at transportation.
 This is a powerful place we can make a difference.
 This is just the beginning of the systems and waste based analysis.

 Ever notice how people hoard stuff in their basements in attics (beyond the sentimental stuff) thinking that someday I may need this.
 I know I do.
 I have tools, equipment, signs, and other stuff that I may use once a year or once every few years.

 Do you think that people who are considered to have a mental disorder of hoarding is just a personal problem.
-It is really a direct reflection of how broken our system?
+It is really a direct reflection of how broken our system.
 They fear not having something when needed that they keep everything as a result.
 It doesn’t have to be this way.
+Things can be better if we want it to be.

 The Final Answer